bunty19/free-iptv-channels/README.md

 - `se` (Sweden)
 - `us` (United States)

+**Please note:** It’s much better to add the Google Apps Script to your own Google account rather than relying on this publicly shared URL long-term.

 ### How to Add the Script to Your Google Account (code.gs)

 Follow this video tutorial to deploy the Google Apps Script: